 "...global warming makes conditions more favourable to the spread of some infectious diseases and air pollution makes people more vulnerable to infection."

 Climate change, biodiversity loss and human health

 The COVID-19 global health crisis urges us to rethink our relationship to nature and the non-human species with which we share the planet.
-The coronavirus has been attributed to anthropogenic interferences on the natural world such as deforestation, a major contributor to climate change, encroachment on animal habitats, and biodiversity loss, which is also driven by climate change among other factors.
-The pandemic is a reminder of our enmeshment in a more-than-human world.
+The coronavirus has been attributed to anthropogenic interferences on the natural world such as deforestation, which is a major contributor to climate change; encroachment on animal habitats; and biodiversity loss, which is driven, among other factors, by climate change.
+The crisis is a reminder of our enmeshment in a more-than-human world.
 It also calls our attention to the critical links between climate change and biodiversity loss, and their impacts on human health.